Maksull/DevOps_online_Kharkiv_2021Q4/m2/task2.1/readme.md

 ![vboxmanage take snap](screenshots/vboxmanage%20take%20snap.png)<br/>
 ![vboxmanage delete snap](screenshots/vboxmanage%20delete%20snap.png)<br/>
 The **controlvm** subcommand enables you to change the state of a virtual machine that is currently running.
-VBoxManage controlvm <vm> pause: Temporarily puts a virtual machine on hold, without permanently changing its state.
+*VBoxManage controlvm <vm> pause*: Temporarily puts a virtual machine on hold, without permanently changing its state.
-VBoxManage controlvm <vm> savestate: Saves the current state of the VM to disk and then stops the VM.
+*VBoxManage controlvm <vm> savestate*: Saves the current state of the VM to disk and then stops the VM.
 ![vboxmanage controlvm pause](screenshots/vboxmanage%20controlvm%20pause.png)<br/>
 ![vboxmanage controlvm savestate](screenshots/vboxmanage%20controlvm%20savestate.png)<br/>